 This color—combined with dark, natural roots—has flashes of silver, gray, and titanium in there.
 (The colorist calls the stunning shade "storm," and we're kind of obsessed.)

-A layered bob is fun on its own, but when you add in a titanium balayage and natural roots—you've unlocked another level of "cool-girl hair."
+A layered bob is fun on its own, but when you add in a titanium balayage and natural roots, you've unlocked another level of cool hair.

 Soft & Muted

 Have naturally dark locks?
-Keep things subtle with some low-key silvery highlights that'll make a high-key impact.
+Keep things subtle with some low-key silvery highlights that'll make a major impact.

 Cool & Icy

 Want a highlight hue that actually feels fresh?
-An icy titanium shade will brighten your entire face.
+An icy titanium shade like the one seen here on @nadayoub_ will brighten your entire face.
+We love the way this color highlights bouncy, defined curls.

 Lighten up long braids with an icy ombré situation.